Your apartment has a wireless Internet connection. See below the log-in details:

 Air Conditioner & Heater

-The air conditioning unit in your apartment both cools and heats the apartment.
+The air conditioner in your apartment both cools and heats the apartment.
 You can also set it to dehumidify or ventilate the air.

 HOW TO USE THE AIR CONDITIONER

-+ Set the temperature (celsius), by pressing the arrows above and below the thermometer symbol.
++ Set the temperature (Celsius) by pressing the Temp. +/- buttons in the center, below the screen.

 Love one another